MicrosoftDocs/azure-devops-docs/docs/pipelines/archive/apps/_shared/set-up-cd-2.md

 > [!NOTE]
 > If you don't see the Azure subscription in the menu, make sure you are a co-administrator of the Azure subscription you want to use.
 You can [create your own Azure subscription for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).

-Next, select the name of the Azure web app you created for the **App service name**.
+Next, select the name of the Azure Web App you created for the **App service name**.